Background pattern

 • If you have not taken any hormonal contraceptive in the previous month.

-• Change from another progestin-only pill (POP)
+• Switching from a progestin-only pill (POP)

 • After childbirth.

-You can find more information on breastfeeding in section 2 (Pregnancy and breastfeeding).
+You can find more information on breastfeeding in section 2 (Pregnancy and Breastfeeding).

 • After an abortion.